Colm Wilkinson: Early life

 Born in Drimnagh, in 1944, in the downstairs room of his parents' house, Wilkinson was one of ten children.
 He recalls a home that resonated with singing, poetry, and musical instruments.
 Both of his parents were skilled musicians.
 His mother, a native of Crossmolina in County Mayo, was a singer, and was involved in amateur dramatics, while the banjo and mandolin formed part of his father's extensive repertoire.
 Wilkinson worked with his father, who was an asphalt contractor, and was playing in bands part-time.
 At 16 years of age, he went to the US on a tour, and soon after quit the family business to become a full-time professional musician.

 Life and career

+Early career

 After playing in several Irish bands which included The Action (not to be confused with an English band of the same name), in 1972, Wilkinson was cast as Judas Iscariot in the Dublin production of Andrew Lloyd Webber's Jesus Christ Superstar; he went on to reprise the role in London and on the British national tour.

 In 1976, Wilkinson sang the part of Che on concept album for the musical Evita.
 Instead of auditioning for the role when the production was launched in London, Wilkinson launched a solo career as a singer-songwriter.